 Our phase III clinical program of PRX-102 for the treatment of Fabry disease includes three individual studies; the BALANCE study, the BRIDGE study and the BRIGHT study.
-Enrollment has been completed in all three studies.
+The BRIDGE and BRIGHT studies have been completed, and the last patient in the BALANCE study received the final dose in the study in October 2021.
 In 2015, we completed a phase I/II clinical trial of PRX-102.
-In the phase III clinical program, we are studying two alternative doses and regimens for PRX-102; 1 mg/kg every two weeks, with the potential for improved efficacy and safety offering a potential alternative to existing enzyme replacement therapies, and 2 mg/kg every four weeks, which has the potential to lower treatment burden versus existing treatments and potentially provide a better quality of life for a subset of Fabry patients.
-Final results from the BRIDGE study were released in December 2020 and topline results from the BRIGHT study were released in June 2021.
+In the phase III clinical program, we are studying two potential dosing regimens for PRX-102; 1 mg/kg every two weeks, with the potential for improved efficacy and safety offering a potential alternative to existing enzyme replacement therapies, and 2 mg/kg every four weeks, which has the potential to lower treatment burden versus existing treatments and potentially provide a better quality of life for a subset of Fabry patients.